Hailing from Kawasaki, Japan, Okato Nakamura is cooking up Japanese style crepes right here in Panama City Beach.

 When ordering at the counter, you will have one big decision to make … savory or sweet?

-Okato threw out some recommendations based off what people seem to order the most.
+Okato threw out some recommendations based on what people seem to order the most.

 “The Slater is probably our most popular savory crepe,” he says.
 “It has turkey, craisins, brie, fuji apples, spinach and honey mustard.
 It’s a perfect crepe for lunch.”

 In addition to savory favorites, we were also able to get the rundown on the sweeter menu items.

 “Strawberry banana with cheesecake is the sweet crepe that is ordered most,” says Okato.
 “All of the sweet crepes come with fresh whipped cream, chocolate sauce and Nutella or peanut butter.”

 Okato uses precision in all of his crepe making.
 Since the kitchen is directly behind the counter, you can watch Okato work his magic on the crepe griddle.
 The batter is ladled onto the griddle and carefully spread out into a giant circular shape.
-The crepe is flipped and placed onto a wooden block where the ingredients are loaded on and then masterfully wrapped up into a handheld treat.
+The crepe is flipped and placed onto a wooden block where the ingredients are loaded on and then masterfully wrapped up in a handheld treat.

 Okato is confident that Gypsea Crepes is offering something unique and never-before-seen in the Panama City Beach area.

 “We’re doing the authentic handheld Japanese style crepes here,” he says.
-“We have about half locals and half visitors that come come into the restaurant.”
+“We have about half locals and half visitors that come into the restaurant.”